-Day 5: Toubkal Refuge to Imlil and Marrakech (approximately 4.5 hours)
+Toubkal Refuge to Imlil and Marrakech (approx. 4.5 hrs)

 After an invigorating and fascinating trip you leave the refuge for the last time and walk back to Imlil, for the transfer back to Marrakech.
-There will be free time to relax or explore the souks, before a celebratory dinner in a traditional Moroccan restaurant and overnight at a local hotel.
+There will be free time to relax or explore the souks, before a celebratory dinner in a traditional Moroccan restaurant.
+(B,L,D)